codenamephp/platform.di/MIGRATION.md

 which can have the class name.
 If you didn't pass a class name before you don't have to change anything since the default container builder is created automatically.

+The `addDefinitions` method was part of the original container which is now a dependency.
+Adding definitions this way is discouraged since they tend to pile up.
+Instead just add them using a DefinitionsProvider class.
+Of course, I can't stop you from adding them using an anonymous class or adding them to the PHP-Di container directly.

 ## 3.x

 ### PHP-DI